Signal-Fire/CyberSmart-Logger-API/README.md

 If it fails to add a Log to the database, the request is rejected and the method fails.
 If the request succeeds, it will return the created Log.

-#### Update
-##### UpdateStateById(id, state)
-This method finds a Location given an ID and updates the state.
-If no Location is found or an error occurs, the request is rejected.
-If the request succeeds, it will return the Location matching the given ID and its updated state.

 #### Delete
+##### DeleteAll()
+This method deletes all logs in the database.

-##### Location(id)
+##### DeleteById(id)
-This method finds a Location given an ID and deletes it.
+This method finds a log given an ID and deletes it.
 If there is an error during execution or the result is null, the method fails and is rejected.
-If the method executes correctly, it sets active to false on the given Location.
+If the method executes correctly, it sets active to false on the given log.